 The Art of Writing Subject Lines That Journalists Will Love

 They may comprise a mere 10 to 12 words, but these words hold plenty of power.
-As one of the only chances you have of getting your campaign seen by a journalist, subject lines are arguably the most important part of a pitch.
+As one of the only chances you have of getting your campaign seen by a journalist, subject lines are arguably the most important part of your media pitch.

 As a journalist, I’ve seen and deleted thousands of PR emails over the years.
 Many were trashed after reading just the subject line, others, after reading the introduction.
 I’ve encountered good, bad and outright awful attempts.